playframework/playframework/documentation/manual/releases/release31/migration31/Migration31.md

 This does not affect normal file uploads.
 Play file uploads use multipart form handling and `Http.MultipartFormData.FilePart`, not string-to-`File` form binding.
 See [[Handling file upload|JavaFileUpload]] for the Java file upload API.

 If your application intentionally needs one of the removed bindings, register an explicit formatter or converter for that type in your application.
 See [[Register a custom DataBinder|JavaForms#Register-a-custom-DataBinder]] for the Java form formatter setup.
 If you think a removed binding should be supported by Play by default, please open an issue in the [Play issue tracker](https://github.com/playframework/playframework/issues).

+### Raw WebSocket handlers now receive status 1006 for abnormal connection loss

+Raw WebSocket handlers that consume `play.api.http.websocket.Message` values now receive `CloseMessage(Some(1006), ...)` when the underlying connection closes or fails without Play receiving a WebSocket Close frame.

+This can happen when the network connection is interrupted, the client disconnects without completing the WebSocket close handshake, or the server idle timeout closes the transport.
+The status code `1006` is not sent on the wire; it is only delivered to application code to report that the connection was closed abnormally.
+This is the behavior defined by [RFC 6455 section 7.1.5](https://datatracker.ietf.org/doc/html/rfc6455#section-7.1.5) and the reserved close code definition in [section 7.4.1](https://datatracker.ietf.org/doc/html/rfc6455#section-7.4.1).

+Because abnormal WebSocket termination is now reported as a `CloseMessage` before the stream completes, raw `Message` handlers that previously relied on `watchTermination` seeing a failed stream for transport loss should instead inspect `CloseMessage(Some(1006), ...)`.

+Handlers using typed APIs such as `WebSocket.accept[String, String]` still do not receive close control frames as typed messages.
+Use a raw `Message` flow if your application needs to inspect WebSocket close status codes directly.